sonic-net/sonic-mgmt/docs/ECN-test-plan.md

 1. Start PFC PAUSE storm to fully block the lossless priority at the DUT.
 2. From the Keysight Tx port, send 2N data packets to the receiver.
 The packets should be mapped to priority Pi on the DUT.
 3. After all the test data packets are sent, start data capture on the Keysight Rx port.
-Then, stop PFC PAUSE.
+Then, stop PFC PAUSE storm.
 4. Stop capture after all packets are received.
 5. Verify the following:
    * Keysight Rx port must receive 2N test data packets.